 New York–based Cravath, Swaine & Moore corporate partner George Schoen is leading a team from the firm advising longtime client IBM, which has turned to Cravath to handle a number of acquisitions and divestitures over the years.

 Cravath’s relationship with Big Blue dates back nearly 50 years, when IBM hired the firm to handle a long-running antitrust investigation by the Justice Department.
-Cravath’s recent work for the company includes a Schoen-led team handling IBM's $1 billion acquisition last summer of Israeli fraud protection and security software provider Trusteer.
+Cravath’s recent work for the company include a Schoen-led team handling IBM $1 billion acquisition last summer of Israeli fraud protection and security software provider Trusteer.

 Other Cravath lawyers currently working on the IBM server unit sale include employee benefits partner Jennifer Conway, tax partner J. Leonard Teti II, environmental partner Matthew Morreale, real estate practice area attorney Joyce Law and associates Matthew Cantor, Andrew Carlon, Nicholas Dorsey, Kenneth Gerold, Keith Hallam, Jarrett Hoffman, Rachel Kiwi, James Pickel Jr., Maya Rosenthal-Larrea, Aaron Suh and Allison Wein.

 Thursday’s deal with Lenovo comes on the heels of IBM issuing a disappointing fourth quarter earnings report and announcing that its top executives would forego their bonuses for 2013.
 IBM also announced this month that it would invest $1.2 billion to expand its cloud-computing capabilities and another $1 billion to bolster its supercomputer division amid a broader shift away from hardware and toward the more profitable software and services sectors.